AdampJessie/adv-car-dealership/README.md

 - As an owner, I'd like read input from a file so that I may upload raw information to be swiftly organized and easily modifiable.
 - As a customer, I'd like an intuitive menu so that I may select from a range of options and reduce the hassle of searching for and buying a car.
 - As a customer, I'd like the ability to search for specific vehicles so that I may find the exact car that I'd like from a selection.
+- As a customer, I'd like to purchase a vehicle so that I can do more than look at the inventory!
+- As an owner, I'd like to save written contracts so that I have may retain and organize my Dealership business.
+- As an owner, I'd like to remove purchased vehicles from inventory so that any confusion regarding inventory is eased.

 ## Setup